-• NOTE: In write-behind mode, by default Hazelcast coalesces updates on a specific key, i.e. applies only the last update on it.
-But you can also set MapStoreConfig#setWriteCoalescing to FALSE and you can store all updates on a key to the store.
+NOTE: In write-behind mode, by default Hazelcast coalesces updates on a specific key, i.e. applies only the last update on it.
+But, you can set MapStoreConfig#setWriteCoalescing to FALSE and you can store all updates performed on a key to the data store.

-NOTE: When you set MapStoreConfig#setWriteCoalescing to FALSE, after you reached per-node max write-behind-queue capacity, subsequent put operations will fail with ReachedMaxSizeException.
+NOTE: When you set MapStoreConfig#setWriteCoalescing to FALSE, after you reached per-node maximum write-behind-queue capacity, subsequent put operations will fail with ReachedMaxSizeException.
 This exception will be thrown to prevent uncontrolled grow of write-behind queues.
-You can set per node max capacity with GroupProperty#MAP_WRITE_BEHIND_QUEUE_CAPACITY
+You can set per node maximum capacity with GroupProperty#MAP_WRITE_BEHIND_QUEUE_CAPACITY.